Wouldn’t it be amazing to reconnect with nature and live in an environment that we were made for?

 Cabin insulation greatly depends on how well it’s sealed and what type of wood you are using.

-Air leakage should be minimized by sealing gaps that have appeared due to the afformentioned movement of the wood.
+Air leakage should be minimized by sealing gaps that have appeared due to the aforementioned movement of the wood.
 The roof should insulated as warm air rises to the ceiling.

 Floors can also be heat sinks so make sure to properly insulate them.
 If you keep a few things in mind, log homes can offer a cost and energy-efficient alternative to “normal” homes.